18

 BIO

-I see myself as someone with a creative attitude.
-I like to experiment with stuff and try to make something out of it...
+I see myself as someone with a creative attitude, who likes to experiment with stuff and try to make something out of it... in best case scenario the outcome not only equals the input, but exceeds it - that's what I'm looking for.

-I picked up the guitar at the age of 14.
-A simple act, that started my ever lasting passion for music and this iconic instrument.
-I was mesmerized by rock music first but i have soon discovered jazz and started to develop myself in that direction.
-After some years of studying jazz with Attila Csikós, my interests evolved in other directions aswell, like avantgarde and experimental music including free improvisation.
-I played with Judit Bálványos and Zsolt Varga, who introduced me to free improvised music.
-Having set up my prepared milti-pickup electric guitar for experimental music purposes, I met Sándor Szabó, who showed me into a different sphere of music and sound, principally through acoustic music.
-I played only acoustic guitars for 10 years, explored the oppurtunities on the 8 string classical guitar, 16 string guitar and fretless 8 strings, before my return to the electric guitar and my original sound imaginations.
-In the last couple of years I mostly play electric guitar.
+My deep relationship with music started at the age of 14, when I picked up the guitar.
+A simple act, that changed and shaped everything for me.
+I was mesmerized by the power of rock music first but soon discovered jazz and started to develop myself in that direction.
+After some years of studying jazz, my attention turnned in other directions aswell, like avantgarde and experimental music including free improvisation.
+Having set up my prepared weird multi-pickup electric guitar for experimental music purposes, I met Sándor Szabó, who introduced a different sphere of music and sound to me, principally through acoustic music.
+I played only acoustic guitars for 10 years, explored the oppurtunities on the 8 string classical guitar, 16 string guitar and fretless 8 strings, before returning to my roots with the electric guitar and my original sound imaginations.